-distributor wł ervice Supervisor will mail, email or fax this form to the chemical manufacturer or or distributes this substance if the Vendor does not respond to nail) within 7 days.
+The Field Service Supervisor will mail, email or fax this form to the chemical manufacturer or distributor who manufactures, sells, or distributes this substance if the Vendor does not respond to an SDS request (by telephone or email) within 7 days.

-TO: Vendor Name:
+To: Vendor Name:

-Vendor Ad ddress:
+Vendor Address:

-Vendor Pl hone#: Fax#:
+Vendor Phone#: Fax#:

-From: Name: Phone #:
+From : Name: Phone #:

-Company /: Title:
+Company: Title:

-Email ad dress: Fax #:
+Email address: Fax #:

-🗌 Emai Date this written requ I: Date this written re lest was faxed over to the Vendor: quest was emailed over to the Vendor: lest was mailed to the Vendor:
+☐ Email: Date this written request☐ Mail: Date this written request w was faxed over to the Vendor:

-by CalOSHA, se product(s) listed ection 5194(g)(12) we below.
-Please email following product(s) without a Safety Data Sheet.
-As required a are requesting a current copy of the SDS sheets for the an electronic copy of the SDS(s) listed below to my email available, please fax a copy at the fax number noted above.
+by Ca produ alOSHA, section 5194(g)(12) we are act(s) listed below.
+Please email an e ring product(s) without a Safety Data Sheet.
+As required requesting a current copy of the SDS sheets for the lectronic copy of the SDS(s) listed below to my email able, please fax a copy at the fax number noted above.

+Prod uct Name Product #:

+Prod uct Name Product #:

+Prod uct Name Product #:

-Product Name Product #:
+Prod uct Name Product #:

-ATTACHMENT E

-Contractor Hazardou s Substance SDS Request Form ---------------------------- ------------- ----- --------------------- --
+ATTACHMENT E Contractor Hazardous Substance SDS Request Form

+Agency Instructions:

-Agency Ins structions: 1.
-The Field Services Superintendent provides the form to Contractors who plan to bring hazardous substances on LWD properties of whose work activities may expose LWD employees to hazardous substances.
-2. This form to be completed for EACH I hazardous sub stance, or as ree quested by LWD.
-3. The Field Services Superintendent reviews for completion and ensures an SDS has been attached and is made available to affected LWD employees before the hazardous substance is opened or used on LWD properties.
-ND employees L elore the hazan s opened of eff an State used on EVVD properties.
-Person Sub mitting Information: Position: Company N ame: Tolophono Number: Email: Chemical N ame: Quantity: D rums: #drums drum vol (gal) Total: gallons Bulk: # tanks: tank vol (gal) Total: Total gallons ft 3 Gas: # cylinders cylinder vor (it) · 10(4) 82 Other: Total lbs or gallons 4 1 m m m m m m m m m m m m m m m m m m - ( Chemical to be used and/or stored on District pr operties by: General Contra Subcontractor Other: ĺĺ What will cl nemical be used for?
-Other L " Approximat ely how long will chemical be used/s tored at the LVVL properties?
-Type of Ha zard Rating System: 🔲 NFPA HMIS Ratin g Rating Va alue (number): Health Flammabili ту Reactivity Other/PPE Where will chemical be stored?
-Will chemic al be stored using secondary contair nment?
-1. N or Instructions: lake a copy of this form and complete rill be stored or used on LWD propert e the bottom sec ies, or as reques tion for each ch sted by LWD. emical/hazardous s substance that
+- 1. The Field Services Superintendent provides the form to Contractors who plan to bring hazardous substances on LWD properties of whose work activities may expose LWD employees to hazardous substances. - 2.
+This form to be completed for EACH hazardous substance, or as requested by LWD. - 3.
+The Field Services Superintendent reviews for completion and ensures an SDS has been attached and is made available to affected LWD employees before the hazardous substance is opened or used on LWD properties.

+Person Submitting Information: Position n: Company Name: Telephone Number: Email: Email: Chemical Name: Quantity: Drums: # drums Bulk: # tanks Gas: # cylinders Other: Total lbs or gallons drum vol (gal) tank vol (gal) cylinder vol (ft 3) Total: Total gallons gallons ft3 Chemical to be used and/or stored on Disi Subcont Other: ii What will chemical be used for? · · · · · · · · · · · · · · · · · · · Approximately how long will chemical be ι ised/stored at the LWD properti es?
+Type of Hazard Rating System: 🔲 NFPA ☐ HMIS Rating Rating Value (number): Health Flammability Reactivity Other/PPE Where will chemical be stored?
+Will chemical be stored using secondary o ontainment?
+Contractor Instructions: 1.
+Make a copy of this form and co will be stored or used on LWD p 2.
+Attach the respective SDS(s) to roperties, or as requested by L\ ach chemical/hazardou WD. us substance that I understand that it is the responsibility of the C that are brought onto LWD properties by the C Contractor to remove and properly contractor, or their Sub-Contractors. dispose any hazardous su bstances Signature
-2. Attach the respective SDS(s) to each completed form

-I understand that it is the responsibility of the Contractor to remove and properly dispose any hazardous substances that are brought onto LWD properties by the Contractor, or their Sub-Contractors.

-Signature